pocky/ModernPluginSkeleton/README.md

 ## Warning

-This plugin DO NOT follow standard Sylius directory structure for plugins but a new "Symfony standard skeleton" one and services declaration in PHP (Symfony is actually leaving xml for PHP).
+This plugin DOES NOT follow standard Sylius directory structure for plugins but a new "Symfony standard skeleton" one and services declaration in PHP (Symfony is actually leaving xml for PHP).

 New directory structure: